stovak/SwiftFFMpeg/XCFRAMEWORK_SETUP.md

    ```bash
    SWIFT_FFMPEG_SKIP_BINARIES=1 swift package plugin build-ffmpeg
    ```
    The environment variable allows the plugin to run before any XCFrameworks exist by skipping SwiftPM's binary target validation.
-The plugin downloads the official FFmpeg 8.1 release archive, compiles the required libraries for your host architecture, and copies the resulting slices to `xcframework/`.
+The plugin downloads the official FFmpeg 8.1 release archive from the GitHub `FFmpeg/FFmpeg` repository, compiles the required libraries for your host architecture, and copies the resulting slices to `xcframework/`.
 3. The frameworks will be placed in `xcframework/` directory
 4. Build your project:
    ```bash